rcw3712/VsPrediction-Stacking/README.md

 We thank the operators of Field RCW for providing well-log access under confidentiality terms, and the geophysics community for the foundational empirical relations [Castagna et al., 1985; Greenberg and Castagna, 1992] that underpin the indirect validation framework.
 The reviewers of *Artificial Intelligence in Geosciences* are gratefully acknowledged for their constructive feedback.

-This work was supported by [insert funding source, grant number, year] *(please complete before final publication)*.
+This work was supported by Kemdiktisaintek Indonesia with number contract 357/UN26.21/PN/2026.

 The open-source community is also acknowledged: the pipeline builds on MATLAB's Deep Learning Toolbox, Statistics and Machine Learning Toolbox, and the SHAP attribution implementation inspired by [Lundberg and Lee, 2017](https://proceedings.neurips.cc/paper/2017/hash/8a20a8621978632d76c43dfd28b67767-Abstract.html).